myracheng/hthesis/notes09_09.md

   https://www.google.com/search?q=cultural+practices+of+white+supremacy+in+organizations

 https://coco-net.org/wp-content/uploads/2019/11/Coco-WhiteSupCulture-ENG4.pdf
-- how does this anecdote show smth about the tech world, and what is the antidote to it?
+- how does this anecdote show smth about the tech world, and what is the antidote to it?dd

 strands: (TODO TYPE UP)